 How can you get feedback as soon as possible?

-Also, check our recent guide on the product development strategy for a deeper and more detailed overview.
+Also, check our recent guide to the product development strategy for a deeper and more detailed overview.

 Last but not least